nnienaber2/conduct/terminology.md

 Is a term used in healthcare to refer to people's daily self care activities.
 Practitioners often use a person's ability or inability to perform ADLs as a measurement of their functional status, particularly in regard to people post injury, with disabilities and the elderly.
 Common ADLs include feeding ourselves, bathing, dressing, grooming, work, homemaking, cleaning oneself after defecating and leisure.
 See [Instrumental activities of daily living (IADLs)](terminology.md#Instrumental-activities-of-daily-living-IADLs) for explaination on what let an individual acheive ADLs.

 ### Agreement
-In [Era of Health](terminology.md#era-of-health) Legal documents, this refers, collectively, to all the terms, conditions, notices contained or referenced in the legal document and all other operating rules, policies (including the Era of Health Privacy Policy, available on the footer (bottom of the page) of our Website https://eraofhealth.com/ and procedures that [We](terminology.md#era-of-health) may publish from time to time on the [Website](terminology.md#website).
-Most of our site agreements and policies are available on the footer (bottom of the page) of our Website https://eraofhealth.com/.
+In [Era of Health](terminology.md#era-of-health) Legal documents, this refers, collectively, to all the terms, conditions, notices contained or referenced in the legal document and all other operating rules, policies (including the Era of Health Privacy Policy, available on the footer (bottom of the page) of our website https://eraofhealth.com/ and procedures that [We](terminology.md#era-of-health) may publish from time to time on the [Website](terminology.md#website).
+Most of our site agreements and policies are available on the footer (bottom of the page) of our website https://eraofhealth.com/.

 ### Ambulatory care
 Medical care provided on an outpatient basis.
 If [you](terminology.md#user) are hospitalized it is not ambulatory care.
 Such as visits to emergency departments resulting in hospital admission, these would be considered emergency medicine visits rather than ambulatory care.